nothing

 an inaccuracy or fuzziness, something that is missing within the fullness,

-or succinctly put: an imperfection in perfection!
+or succinctly put: an imperfection in perfection.

-Page 2 of 8 physik.as
+Page 2 of 10

 yy